Absolventa/best_boy/README.md

     config.skip_before_filter   "comma separated symbols"   # default: nil                          # declare skip_before_filter to skip inherited before_filters in admin section config.custom_redirect      "relative path as String"   # default: nil                          # set a path to return back to your existing backend

+After installation you can access it through:
+    /bast_boy_admin

 Used gems and resource
 ----------------------
 [Twitter Bootstrap](http://twitter.github.com/bootstrap/) in its version 2.0.4

 [Stefan Petre](http://www.eyecon.ro/bootstrap-datepicker) for Datepicker in Twitter Bootstrap style

 Thanks